 The Washington DC Criminal code deals with all crimes labeled assault, mayhem, or threats, as well as assaults with the intent to kill, rob, poison, commit first-degree sexual abuse, second-degree sexual abuse, or child sexual abuse.
 Understanding DC assault laws is imperative in a defense.
-If you have questions or concerns about any of the following regulations, contact a today.
-If you or a loved one has been charged with assault in the District of Columbia, please contact a competent DC assault lawyer today.
+If you have questions or concerns about any of the following regulations, or if you or a loved one has been charged with assault in the District of Columbia, please contact a competent DC assault lawyer today to learn more.

 What is the Definition of Assault?

-Generally, “assault” is defined as the threat or use of force on an individual that causes the individual to have a reasonable apprehension of imminent harmful or offensive contact.
-Assault can be a civil wrong or a crime.
-Assault offenses are treated seriously in DC.
+Generally, “assault” is defined as the threat or use of force on an individual that causes them to have a reasonable apprehension of imminent harmful or offensive contact.
+Assault is treated very seriously in DC.
+It could be seen as just a civil wrong or a criminal offense.